scious/documentation/docs/scious-search/latest.md

 Now that you have a feel for how the Search Admin Dashboard looks and feels, let's add it to your app.
 Follow these directions.
 Towards the middle, you'll be asked to open the our `Admin Dashboard Template` - link to our editor for that [is here](https://bubble.io/page?version=live&type=page&name=scious-search-admin&id=scious-plugins&tab=tabs-1).
 You'll be directed to copy the `Group Search Admin Dashboard` group "with workflows" and "Paste with workflows" into your app.

 <Arcade src="https://demo.arcade.software/ibtoHyvfJMfcM3N97F9W?embed" />

+By default, this template will sync the selected datatype for the environment it's used in (`test`, `live` or other).
+Of course, this can be changed to work as you like - say, to sync any environment from the `test` environment via a dropdown menu.
+We leave the implementation of such changes to the end user.

 ### Implement search